-During the 2013/14 financial year, approximately 63,878 tonnes of waste was disposed of in the York Valley Landfill (Nelson City) and the Eves Valley Landfill (Tasman District).
-Each landfill receives approximately 50 percent of the waste.
+During the 2014/15 financial year, approximately 62,500 tonnes of waste was disposed of in the region's landfills.
+Approximately 31,000 tonnes was disposed at York Valley (Nelson City) and 31,500 at the Eves Valley Landfill (Tasman District) with approximately 2250 tonnes of this coming from the Buller district.